gatsbyjs/gatsby/packages/gatsby-remark-code-repls/README.md

     // eg examples/path/to/file.js
     directory: `${__dirname}/examples/`,

-    // Optional additional externals to load from CDN.
+    // Optional externals to load from a CDN.
     // This option only applies to REPLs that support it (eg Codepen).
-    // By default, only react and react-dom will be loaded.
+    // eg '//unpkg.com/react/umd/react.development.js'
     externals: [],

     // Optional path to a custom redirect template.